Office Dates: Jan 08, 2011 -

 Birth State: South Dakota

 Dennis Daugaard was sworn in as governor of South Dakota on January 8, 2011, and was sworn in for his second term on January 6, 2015.

 After earning his law degree, Daugaard passed the Illinois bar exam and worked in the Chicago area for three years.
 In 1981, he returned to South Dakota and worked for what is now U.S. Bank in Sioux Falls.
 Nine years later, Daugaard left the bank and began working for the Children’s Home Foundation, the fundraising arm of Children’s Home Society of South Dakota.
 He worked for 19 years, first as development director and then as chief operating officer.

 Daugaard was elected to the state senate in 1996.
 From 1996 to 2002 Daugaard served in the state senate and was a member of the State Affairs, Commerce, Education, Taxation, Judiciary, and Government Operations & Audit committees.
-In 2002, Daugaard began his two-term period as the lieutenant governor of South Dakota with Governor Mike Rounds.
-As lieutenant governor, Daugaard took an active role in promoting the Honor Flight Program, which arranges chartered flights to take South Dakota’s World War II veterans to Washington, D.C., to visit the WWII Memorial and served as chairman of the Workers Compensation Advisory Council, among other responsibilities.
+In June 2002, Daugaard began his two-term period as the lieutenant governor of South Dakota.
+As lieutenant governor, Daugaard served as president of the Senate, was instrumental in the creation of the SD Ellsworth Development Authority and was a leader of the SD Honor Flight program.

 Daugaard graduated from the University of South Dakota in 1975 and earned his law degree from Northwestern University.